Kaziranga National Park Safari – Meeting the Greater One-Horned Rhino

 The route taken at the Kaziranga National Park Safari in the Central Range was longer than we had anticipated – probably a good 2.5 hours long.
-The experience was immensely interesting but in no way exciting.
+The experience was immensely interesting, and rather relaxing we thought!
 We got to see lots of rhinos, wild buffalo, lots of bird species including pelicans, wild deer, wild boar and of course, elephants.

-We actually found the safari to be pleasant and relaxing, and despite the non-adrenaline-inducing ride, it is an experience we highly recommend, especially if you would like to observe different animal species in their natural habitat.
+We actually found the safari to be pleasant and cheerful, an experience we highly recommend, especially if you would like to observe different animal species in their natural habitat.
 Our guide was constantly pointing out different flora and fauna and handed us an elephant apple after we expressed curiosity about it (do not try to eat it raw – it is pretty disgusting, as we later found out when we cut it open in our room!)

 Where to eat at Kaziranga National Park

 We ate our dinners at Arnanya Tourist Lodge right where we were staying.
 We were requested to place our dinner order a couple of hours beforehand and our food would be served as soon as we sat down at our table.
 Prices were a little high when compared to places outside the Park, however convenience was more of a priority in this case.